wesselvanree/shopify-theme-tailwind/README.md

 This repository contains a starting point for Shopify Online Store 2.0 Theme development using Tailwind CSS and the default Dawn theme.

-> :warning: It is possible to use React with this configuration, but
-> [Hydrogen](https://hydrogen.shopify.dev/) might be more useful because it
-> provides a lot of features out-of-the-box.

 ## Workflow

-A short description of this workflow:

-- Edit theme locally using the Shopify CLI, Tailwind and Webpack
+- Edit theme locally using the Shopify CLI, Tailwind and Rollup
 - Commit changes to feature branch
 - Merge feature branch with main branch once feature is implemented
-- Automatically publish the production build to the `dist` branch using Github Actions
+- Automatically publish the production build to the `dist` branch using Github Actions on push to `main`
-- Shopify automatically syncs with the `dist` branch.
+- Shopify automatically syncs with the `dist` branch using the Github integration.

-### Technologies used

-- Tailwind CSS
-  - The main css file is located in `src/index.css`
-  - This file will be built to `shopify/assets/index.css`
-- Webpack
-  - All `src/entries/**/*.{js,jsx,ts,tsx}` files will be sourced as webpack entry and the output file can be found in the `assets` directory.
-All build bundles get the extension `.bundle.js` instead of `.{js,jsx,ts,tsx}`.
-- Shopify CLI
-- Github Actions to deploy the theme to the dist branch on push to the main branch
-- Github Actions to test for build errors on every Pull Request

-You can copy the Lighthouse Github Action from the original [Dawn theme](https://github.com/Shopify/dawn) repository to track the performance of your theme on every push.

-### Disadvantages

-- Because an extra build step is involved, you need to manually copy changes made in the Shopify theme editor.
-Those changes will be committed to the `dist` branch.
-- TailwindCSS breaks some default styles of the Dawn theme.

 ## Getting started